Skip to main content

 Festive

-Light sponge cake soaked in a mixture of three types of milk (evaporated milk, condensed milk, and heavy cream), topped with whipped cream or meringue.
-The ultra-moist texture makes this cake a celebration staple across Mexico, with regional variations adding cajeta (goat's milk caramel) or rum.
+Light sponge cake soaked in three kinds of milk (evaporated, condensed, and heavy cream), topped with whipped cream or meringue.
+That soaked, dense texture is why it shows up at so many Mexican celebrations.
+Some regional versions fold in cajeta (goat's milk caramel) or rum.

 vegetarianContains: glutenContains: dairyContains: eggs